Motives for elliptic modular groups

-In order to study the arithmetic structure of elliptic modular groups which are the fundamental groups of compactified modular curves, these truncated group algebras and their direct sums are considered as elliptic modular motives.
-Our main result is a new theory of Hecke operators on these motives which gives a congruence relation to the Galois action, and a motivic decomposition to Hecke components on which Hecke operators act as scalar plus nilpotent matrices.
-As its application, we show that these motives become the direct sums of pure motives over certain number fields, and describe iterated Shimura integrals by the products of ordinary period integrals.
-Further, we give a description of these motives as the spaces of noncommutative modular symbols with Hecke action.
+In the study of the arithmetic structure of elliptic modular groups which are the fundamental groups of compactified modular curves, these truncated group algebras and their direct sums are considered to construct elliptic modular motives.
+Our main result is a new theory of Hecke operators on these motives which gives a congruence relation to the Galois action, and their motivic decomposition.
+Using our Hecke theory, we show that elliptic modular motives are the direct sums of pure motives over certain number fields.
+This fact implies a kind of algebraicity on iterated Shimura integrals, i.e., multiple $L$-values of cusp forms of weight $2$, and on the periods of modular Ceresa cycles.
 Under the influence of Grothendieck's consideration on motives, Deligne [D2] started the motivic theory of the fundamental groups $\pi_{1}(X)$ of algebraic varieties $X$, and he showed that the motives for $\pi_{1} \left( {\mathbb P}^{1} - \{ 0, 1, \infty \} \right)$ have rich structure as mixed Tate motives.
 The aim of this paper is to study {\it elliptic modular motives} constructed from the elliptic modular group $\pi_{1} \left( \overline{M}_{n}({\mathbb C}) \right)$, where $\overline{M}_{n}$ is the compactified modular curve over ${\mathbb Z} \left[ 1/n \right]$ of level $n \geq 3$.

 In order to construct motives over ${\mathbb Q}$ according to Deligne's theory, we define the Betti realization of an elliptic modular motive as the direct sum of the truncated group algebras of $\pi_{1} \left( \overline{M}_{n}({\mathbb C}) \right)$ whose base points run through the cusps on $\overline{M}_{n}$.
 This $l$-adic structure with action of the absolute Galois group ${\rm Gal} \left( \overline{\mathbb Q} / {\mathbb Q} \right)$ of ${\mathbb Q}$ is derived from the natural ${\mathbb Z}[1/n]$-scheme structure on $\overline{M}_{n}$, and the Hodge structure is described by iterated integrals of $1$-forms on $\overline{M}_{n}({\mathbb C})$.
 This motive has mixed structure whose pure components are subquotients of $H_{1} \left( \overline{M}_{n}({\mathbb C}); {\mathbb Q} \right)^{\otimes i}$, and hence these components consist of tensor products of the dual motives attached to cusp forms of weight $2$ of level $n$.